You don't need to be a Pisces for your heart, and the rest of you, to reap the benefits of swimming.

 If you're already a swimmer, you've discovered the benefits of this activity.
 If you aren't, it's never too late to learn how to swim or to brush up on strokes you learned as a kid.

 If you're a beginner, or are getting back into swimming, start slowly with five to 10 minutes of smooth lap swimming.
-As you get used to the exercise, you'll be able to swim for longer periods.
+As you get used to the exercise, and your strokes, kicks, and breathing become more efficient, you'll be able to swim for longer periods.
 Mix up your strokes — freestyle, backstroke, butterfly, whatever you can do.
 In addition to keeping your swimming routine fresh, the variety helps you work different muscles.

 If doing laps isn't your thing, there are excellent aquatic alternatives to swimming.
 Try walking or running in water.
+It is far easier on the joints than walking or running on land, but offers an equally good cardiovascular workout.
 Another option is water aerobics.
+This type of exercise is a staple at many community centers, YMCAs, JCCs, and other facilities with pools.